-Other than technical, administrative, or other non-substantive amendments, changes in this Code may only be made by the Board of Directors and must be promptly disclosed to the stockholders.
-In some situations, it may not be clear whether a provision of the Code is intended to apply to particular conduct.
-In such situations the Board of Directors and the Nominating and Corporate Governance Committee have full power and authority to interpret the Code in a manner that they believe reflects the intent of the Board, and no determination that the Code was not intended to apply to such conduct shall be deemed to be a waiver of the Code's prohibitions.
+Other than technical, administrative, or other non-substantive amendments, changes in this Code may only be made by the Board of Directors and must be promptly disclosed as and to the extent required by SEC rules.
+In some situations, it may not be clear whether a provision of this Code is intended to apply to particular conduct.
+In such situations the Committee has full power and authority to interpret the Code in a manner that its members believe reflects the intent of the Board of Directors, and no determination that this Code was not intended to apply to such conduct shall be deemed to be a waiver of this Code's prohibitions.